 No, we offer no "merit-based" scholarships of any kind.
 Amherst has been committed to a strictly need-based financial aid program from the college's beginnings early in the 19th century.
 Need is the only criterion for receiving financial aid from Amherst.

-Amherst allows outside scholarships to replace self-help (work), rather than scholarship, in a financial aid award.
-Outside scholarships in excess of self-help reduce scholarship aid that would otherwise be provided by Amherst.
-An outside scholarship cannot be used to replace the expected family contribution.
+Amherst allows outside scholarships and employer benefits to replace self-help (work), rather than scholarship, in a financial aid award.
+Outside scholarships, grants, or employer benefits in excess of self-help reduce scholarship aid that would otherwise be provided by Amherst.
+An outside scholarship or employer benefit cannot be used to replace the expected family contribution.

 What if I can't earn money over the summer because I'm doing unpaid community service work or an unpaid internship?

 Once during four years, if a student is receiving scholarship assistance from the college, Amherst will replace your expected summer earnings with a scholarship if you spend the summer doing unpaid community service work or an unpaid internship with no compensation or fellowship, stipend, or other support.

 Yes, a monthly payment plan is available to help parents spread out payments over a 5-month period each semester.
 In addition, parent loans with favorable terms are available through the Federal PLUS (Parent Loans for Undergraduate Students) program and are available to all U.S. citizens and permanent residents).
 Details on parent financing options.

 Is financial aid assured in the future?

 Students must re-apply for financial aid each year.
 Changes in the cost of attendance as well as changes in your and your family's financial situation, family size and number of children in college can affect your need and, therefore, your eligibility for aid.
 There may also be small changes in the amount included in your aid award for work.
 Even so, Amherst will always meet your full demonstrated need - whether that figure increases or decreases.